fleckenstein-m/fleckenstein-m.github.io/index.md

 <br />

 ## Invited Discussions
++ EUROFIDAI-ESSEC Paris December Finance Meeting 2023 : Robust difference-in-differences analysis when there is a term structure (by Kjell G. Nyborg and Jiri Woschitz)

 + Fixed Income and Financial Institutions (FIFI) 2022 : Intermediary Balance Sheets and the Treasury Yield Curve (by Wenxin Du, Benjamin Hébert, Wenhao Li)